Xinjiangtitan: Description

 Xinjiangtitan was one of the longest known sauropods, measuring 30–32 m long and weighing up to 40 MT.
 Xinjiangtitan was diagnosed based on the following traits: the presence of a ventral keel on the penultimate cervical centrum that forms a small semicircular process under the distal articular facet; both cervical vertebrae are relatively elongated; the sacricostal yoke except the first sacral rib; and an extremely robust femur.
 The series of dorsal vertebrae has a length of 3.72 m.
-The thighbone is 1.65 m long, and the tibia is 0.98 m long.
+The femur is 1.65 m long, and the tibia is 0.98 m long.
 Its long neck is measured at least 14.9 m in length.